 Continue increasing and improving access to broadband Internet services through advanced mobile technologies and other wireless access technologies by making these services widely available in urban and rural areas at reasonable costs to cater for all demographic levels and communities.

-Recognizing that Broadband services have both social and economic benefits for the global community, which are vital for realizing economic and social sustainable development goals post 2015, decrease access gap by developing broadband and mobile technologies as the backbone of Information Society.
+Recognizing that Broadband services have both social and economic benefits for the global community, which are vital for realizing economic and social sustainable development goals post 2015, decrease access gap by developing broadband fixed and mobile telecommunication technologies as the backbone of Information Society.

 Facilitate the affordable wireless Internet access to the citizens.